-Two seconds after sighting the Loggerhead turtle, I hear Captain Tim mutter next to me ‘and we have a fish’.
-I turn around to see that we indeed have something exciting on the end of our hook!
-We cast and tow two trolling lines behind Argo when weather, sea-state and plan allow.
+Two seconds after sighting the Loggerhead turtle, I hear Captain Tim mutter next to me, ‘and we have a fish.’
+I turn around to see that we indeed have something exciting at the end of our hook!
+We cast and tow two trolling lines behind Argo when weather, sea-state, and plan allows.
 This time it was the STBD line that had drawn tight, pulling at the warning bungies to alert us that something was playing at the other end.
-Tim smoothy went into action, pulling in the line with his bare hands.
+Tim smoothly went into action, pulling in the line with his bare hands.
 I coiled the line as it gathered on deck.
-There are lots of different things we can expect to catch in the middle of the Atlantic: Salmon, Tuna, Wahoo, Mahi mahi.
-Tim and fellow staff member Lolo landed the fish, a beautiful example of a mid-weight Mahi mahi.
+There are lots of different things we can expect to catch in the middle of the Atlantic: Salmon, Tuna, Wahoo, Mahi-mahi.
+Tim and fellow staff member Lolo landed the fish, a beautiful example of a mid-weight Mahi-mahi.

 We finished lunch and postponed a leadership lecture in favor of a fish dissection led by Lolo and Sam.
-The dissection lasted an hour and we had a good look at all the tasty bits.
-A look at the stomach showed us this Mahi’s last meal; flying fish, shrimp and at least ten SUPER RARE Papershell Nautiluses!!
+The dissection lasted an hour, and we had a good look at all the tasty bits.
+A look at the stomach showed us this Mahi’s last meal; flying fish, shrimp, and at least ten SUPER RARE Papershell Nautiluses!!
 These creatures of the deep are closely related to octopus and squid.
 After the dissection, Lolo filleted the fish for tonight’s dinner.
-Bella and Brian ate the fishes eyes, lightly seasoned with basil and fajita.
+Bella and Brian ate the fish’s eyes, lightly seasoned with basil and fajita.

 Thanks for reading about our day on S/V Argo.
 Hi Mom, Dad, Graham, and Winnie-dog!